Scottish Association of Landlords privacy policy

 4.4 Consent

 Consent as a ground of processing will require to be used from time to time by SAL when processing Personal Data.
 It should be used by SAL where no other alternative ground for processing is available.
-In the event that SAL requires to obtain consent to process a data subject’s Personal Data, it shall obtain that consent in writing.
-The consent provided by the data subject must be freely given and the data subject will be required to sign a relevant consent form if willing to consent.
+In the event that SAL requires to obtain consent to process a data subject’s Personal Data, it shall obtain that consent in writing (unless extenuating circumstances apply).
+The consent provided by the data subject must be freely given and the data subject will be required to sign a relevant consent form if willing to consent (again, subject to extenuating circumstances such as the data subject being unable to write).
 Any consent to be obtained by SAL must be for a specific and defined purpose (i.e. general consent cannot be sought).

-4.5 Processing of Special Category Personal Data or Sensitive Personal Data
+4.5 Processing of Special Category Personal Data or Criminal Offence Data

-In the event that SAL processes Special Category Personal Data or Sensitive Personal Data, SAL must do so in accordance with the grounds for processing detailing in Article 9 of the GDPR, which include the following grounds:
+In the event that SAL processes Special Category Personal Data or Criminal Offence Data, SAL must do so in accordance with one of the grounds of processing in data protection law which include:

-• Processing is necessary for the establishment, exercise or defence of legal claims, or whenever court are acting in their judicial capacity; and
+- Processing is necessary for the establishment, exercise or defence of legal claims, or whenever court are acting in their judicial capacity;

 5. Data Sharing